bradfrost/atomic-design/chapter-4.md

 ### Stop, collaborate, and listen
 Let's quickly review what establishing design direction looks like across disciplines:

-- **UX designers** can create lo-fi sketches that establish basic information architecture and some anticipated UI patterns.
+- **UX designers** can create lo-fi sketches to establish basic information architecture and some anticipated UI patterns.
 - **Visual designers** can gather the teams' aesthetic values by conducting a 20-second gut test exercise, then create style tiles and element collages to explore initial design directions.
 - **Front-end developers** can set up project dependencies, stub out basic templates, and write structural markup for patterns the team anticipates using in the project.

 This work can happen concurrently but shouldn't happen in isolation.
-Sure, there will need to be some initial head-down time for each discipline to get set up, but all team members should be fully aware of each disciplines' explorations in anticipation to work together to evolve these ideas.
+Sure, there will need to be some initial head-down time for each discipline to get set up, but all team members should be fully aware of each disciplines' explorations in anticipation of working together to evolve these ideas.

 > Ideas are meant to be ugly. <cite>[Jason Santa Maria](http://jasonsantamaria.com/articles/piles-of-ideas)</cite>

 At this early stage, it's important to stress the importance of exploration, play, and idea generation.
 The lo-fi nature of the techniques we just discussed help encourage this exploration, allowing team members to pursue ideas that excite them.
-Sometimes those ideas might be best articulated as a napkin sketch, a prototype in [Codpen](http://codepen.io/), a visual exploration in Sketch, a quick wire in Balsamiq, a motion concept in Flash, or some combination of mediums and tools. **The point is for the team to generate ideas and solve problems, not to enforce a rigid order of operations**.
-By approaching this design exploration in a cross-disciplinary way, teams can find balance between aesthetics, technical feasibility, usability, and functionality.
+Sometimes those ideas might be best articulated as a napkin sketch, a prototype in [CodePen](http://codepen.io/), a visual exploration in Sketch, a quick wire in Balsamiq, a motion concept in Flash, or some combination of media and tools. **The point is for the team to generate ideas and solve problems, not to enforce a rigid order of operations.** By approaching this design exploration in a cross-disciplinary way, teams can find balance between aesthetics, technical feasibility, usability, and functionality.

 ## Rolling up our sleeves
-With a general design direction established, the team can roll up their sleeves to build out the interface and its underlying design system.
+With a general design direction established, the team can roll up their sleeves to build the interface and its underlying design system.
 But how do teams turn a vague sense of direction into a beautiful, functional, usable, and complete design system?

 ### From concept to complete
 Turning explorations into finished patterns is a blurry, imperfect process.
 This should come as absolutely no surprise to you by this point in the book.